mohamad-amin/ntk-lookahead-active-learning/README.md

-# ntk-active-learning
+# NTK Active Learning

-Making Look-Ahead Active Learning feasible with Neural Tangent Kernels
+Anonymous Code for Active Learning using NTKs